bluefishforsale/alert-exec/tskiens_exec-alerts/documentation.md

 2021-12-28 15:49:54,429 (./main.py:54) [ERROR] Worker poll003 failed to query for alert-3: could not complete request got 500
 ```

-I tried to implement a spreading flow, dividing the (interval / alert number+1).
+Time-spread call for polling.
+Dividing the (interval / alert count+1) `i_sleep`.
 In hopes this would alow for a smoother calling of the backend.
-Even with concurrency of 1 and interval of 4s, I still saw 500's from the metrics backend.
-The happiest interval / concurrency achieved was 15s / 1 worker
+A later tweak added the inclusion of the elapsed time so far in the worker.
+This allowed for more even distribution of calls, more concurrent polling workers, and fewer backend 500's

+Poll worker function is more complex than I'd like.
+I opted for this approach  as it's self-contained.
+I thought about helper functions each for a simple analsys and return, but had bigger problems to worry about.
+I got it working and moved on.
+It's durable and well documented, so it will be easy to fix later.

+Opinionated internal scrape timer.
+I saw that the body returned from the metrics server had an intervalSec field.
+This was not in the requirements, but I liked the challenge of respecting this.
+I assumed this was to be the polling interval for the alert.
+I chose a different method than repeatIntervalSecs.
+Instead of capturing a timestamp and doing evaluation, I chose for this to modulo the current time with the items intervalSec then floor it.
+Knowing it would be some value between 0 and intervalSec.
+If the value is less than or eqal to the internal action interval, then we can poll it.

+The internal action interval is like a resolution that things can happen on.
+A clock-work of sorts.
+It's used for polling and sleeping.
+It's also used to spread out polling using the `i_sleep` variable